Mamatha-Gowda/AI-driven-plant-disease-prediction-/README.md

 # AI-driven-plant-disease-prediction-
-a process that uses artificial intelligence techniques to identify plant diseases:
+a process that uses artificial intelligence techniques to identify plant diseases